An English millionaire, royal ‘connections’ and a row on a paradise island

 Royal family connections carry weight on Barbuda, part of a Commonwealth country with its larger, wealthier sister island of Antigua.

 The Barbudans are proud of their history as one of Diana’s favourite holiday destinations and a beach is named after her just five miles from the planned villa.
-Prince Harry returned to Barbuda in 2016, one of his last solo royal tours after meeting Meghan Markle.
+Prince Harry returned to Barbuda in 2016, one of his last solo royal tours.
 At the time, he fondly recalled how he and Prince William holidayed with their mother in the secluded destination in April 1997, a few months before she died.

 But Mr Anderson’s bid went beyond royal name-dropping.